UPPMAX/HPC-python/docs/day2/use_packages.rst

 .. admonition:: Answer: how to use the module system?
     :class: dropdown

-    In the terminal, type the following command:
+    In the terminal, type the command as shown below to get a decent hint.
+    There are many possible terms to use with ``module spider``: whatever works for you is good too :-)

     +------------+--------------------------+
     | HPC cluster| Command                  |